microsoft/TextWorld/README.md

 TextWorld provides an easy way of generating simple text-based games via the `tw-make` script.
 For instance,

-    tw-make custom --world-size 5 --nb-objects 10 --quest-length 5 --seed 1234 --output tw_games/custom_game.ulx
+    tw-make custom --world-size 5 --nb-objects 10 --quest-length 5 --seed 1234 --output tw_games/custom_game.z8

 where `custom` indicates we want to customize the game using the following options: `--world-size` controls the number of rooms in the world, `--nb-objects` controls the number of objects that can be interacted with (excluding doors) and `--quest-length` controls the minimum number of commands that is required to type in order to win the game.
-Once done, the game `custom_game.ulx` will be saved in the `tw_games/` folder.
+Once done, the game `custom_game.z8` will be saved in the `tw_games/` folder.

 ### Playing a game (terminal)

 To play a game, one can use the `tw-play` script.
 For instance, the command to play the game generated in the previous section would be

-    tw-play tw_games/custom_game.ulx
+    tw-play tw_games/custom_game.z8

 > **Note:** Only Z-machine's games (*.z1 through *.z8) and Glulx's games (*.ulx) are supported.

 To visualize the game state while playing, use the `--viewer [port]` option.

-    tw-play tw_games/custom_game.ulx --viewer
+    tw-play tw_games/custom_game.z8 --viewer

 A new browser tab should open and track your progress in the game.